Dr Michelle Conn

 - Short term or long term – time-limited and agreed to facilitate independence.

-Please do not hesitate to contact me on either:
+Please do not hesitate to contact me:

 - As am member of the British Psychological Society, I abide by their Code of Ethics and Conduct (2009).
 I am also registered with the Health and Care Professions Council.
 These affiliations mean that I agree to uphold the highest standards of professionalism and ethical consideration in all aspects of my therapeutic work and decision-making and am regularly monitored to ensure I abide by the professional standards as outlined by the HCPC.